rodriguesfhs/ml-mini-projects/breast-cancer-classification/README.md

 2. Open the notebook in JupyterLab or Jupyter Notebook
 3. Run the cells from top to bottom

-The dataset is downloaded inside the notebook using `kagglehub`, so there is no need to store the CSV manually in the repository unless you prefer to.
+The dataset is downloaded automatically inside the notebook via `kagglehub`.
+No manual CSV download required.

-## Possible Next Steps
+## Potential Next Steps

-Some natural extensions for this project would be:

-- compare PyTorch against simpler baselines such as logistic regression and random forest
+- compare against logistic regression and random forest baselines
-- add cross-validation for more robust evaluation
+- add k-fold cross-validation for more robust performance estimates
-- tune model architecture and hyperparameters
-- package the workflow into a reusable Python script or small app
-- add SHAP or feature importance analysis for interpretability
+- tune the decision threshold to maximise malignant recall
+- refactor training loop to use `TensorDataset` and `DataLoader`

 ## Purpose

 This is a compact portfolio project designed to demonstrate:

 - practical ML workflow design
-- clean notebook structure
+- clean and reproducible notebook structure
 - PyTorch fundamentals for tabular classification
+- correct train/test data handling and scaling
-- sensible evaluation and visualisation
+- sensible evaluation with clinically relevant metrics
-- reproducible analysis in Python
+- model interpretability with SHAP